tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ![OSI_Model](./sources/OSI_Model.png)

 Analogous to the OSI layers for communication, in block chain technology decentralised Layer 2 protocols, also commonly referred to as Layer 2 scaling, refers to transaction throughput scaling solutions.
-Decentralised Layer 2 protocols run on top of the main block chain (off-chain), while preserving the attributes of the main block chain.
+Decentralised Layer 2 protocols run on top of the main block chain (off-chain), while preserving the attributes of the main block chain (e.g. crypto economic consensus).
 Instead of each transaction only the resultant of a number of transactions are embedded on-chain.
 [2]

 ![layer2scaling](./sources/layer2scaling.png)